-We conduct periodic stress tests of our significant country risk exposures, analyzing the direct and indirect impacts on the risk of loss from various macroeconomic and capital markets scenarios.
-We do not have significant exposure to foreign country risks because our foreign portfolio is relatively small.
-However, we have identified exposure to increased loss from
+We conduct periodic stress tests of our significant country risk exposures, analyzing the direct and indirect impacts on the risk of

 U.S. borrowers associated with the potential impact of a European downturn on the U.S. economy.
 We mitigate these potential impacts on the risk of loss through our normal risk management processes which include active monitoring and, if necessary, the application of aggressive loss mitigation strategies.